doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 so you need to manually ensure that something is set.
 Check out [my SO answer](http://stackoverflow.com/a/27801128/236743) for an approach to use here :).
 The great [Android Security Cookbook](https://www.packtpub.com/application-development/android-security-cookbook) has a recipie for using the Device Admin Policy.

+# `allowBackups=true`

+It's interesting that `allowBackups=true` (which it is by default) does not delete `KeyStore` backed keys on app uninstall.
+This led to me reinstalling an application with had fingerprint auth backed keys, which I could no longer access.
+Need to research this one a bit more.
+I recommend setting  `allowBackups=false` anyhow if your working with this stuff.

 # Behaviour Matrix

 As mentioned above different OSs and differnt transitions between device-lock states can wipe the keystore.